 There are many things that can go wrong with a workers compensation claim:

 You don’t deserve the stress of a serious injury and denied claims.
 Don’t let these things happen to you.
-As soon as you’re injured at work, contact an experienced lawyer in Delaware who can review your case and can tell you whether you qualify for workers compensation.
+As soon as you’re injured at work, contact an experienced attorney who can review your case and can tell you whether you qualify for workers compensation.

 Learn More about Work Injury Benefits in Delaware